- dreamitlab

 No friction, no realness, no stakes.
 And without friction, there is no fire.

 Forced social interactions suck because they have no drip.
 No swag.
 Just a sea of people trying too hard to pretend they’re not trying too hard.
 Like a run club.
 The most inherently humiliating thing a human being can sign up for.
-You ever seen a run club in action?
+Have you ever seen a run club in action?
 A stampede of people in polyester clothing.
 Everyone acting like they’re there to better themselves, but deep down, they know the truth: they are chasing after something they will never catch.

 The only way out is to stop forcing this charade.
 To take your hands off the wheel.
 Because the things that actually matter don’t come when you’re looking right at them.
 It’s like staring into the sun.
 If you try to force it, you’ll go blind.
 But if you look slightly away, it actually feels kinda good.